Dominic-Stafford/pepper/config_documentation.md

 ### DY Scale factors
 - `fast_dy_sfs`: Optional, bool.
 Specifies if DYprocessor should run over just DY and observed data; not relevant for other processors.
 - `bin_dy_sfs`: Optional, data picker defining a variable in which DY SFs are binned, used by the Processor when applying them.

+### Plotting
+- `plot_dataset_groups`: Optional, array.
+Each element is an object describing a group.
+These group several data sets and make them appear as one on the plot.
+The order of the objects describes the order of stacked bars from bottom to top.
+Each object has the following:
+  - `label`: Label to be used on the plot for the group.
+Must be unique.
+  - `color`: Color to be used for the group.
+Any valid Matplotlib colors are allowed
+  - `datasets`: Array of data set names
+- `plot_datasets_ignore`: Optional, list.
+A list of data sets to not plot.
+- `plot_scale_sysuncertainty`: Optional, array.
+Factors to be multiplied to the scale of a systematic uncertainty.
+The keys are the systematic names, without the suffix (e.g. '_up').